firstbatchxyz/dria-blog/docs/how-to/selecting_models.md

 ---
 categories:
 - Workflows
-description: Discover model selection in Dria Network's LLMs, enabling efficient task execution across multiple models for optimal results.
+description: Discover how to select and manage models in Dria Network for efficient task execution using LLMs and asynchronous processing.
 tags:
 - LLM
-- Model Selection
 - Dria Network
+- model selection
-- Task Execution
+- task execution
-- Asynchronous Tasks
+- asynchronous processing
 ---

 # Selecting Models